apache/lucene-solr/solr/example/files/README.txt

 * Another way to verify that your core has been created is to view it in the Admin User Interface.

-You can use the Admin_UI as a visual tool for most of the things you’ll be doing with your cores/collections in Solr.
+	- The Admin_UI serves as a visual tool for indexing and querying your index in Solr.

-* To access the Admin UI, go to your browser visit :
+* To access the Admin UI, go to your browser and visit :
 	[http://localhost:8983/solr/](http://localhost:8983/solr/)

 	- <i>The Admin UI is only accessible when Solr is running</i>